Mateo Kovačić: 2012–13 season

-Kovačić made his Inter Milan debut three days later on 3 February, coming on as a half-time substitute in a Serie A match against Siena.
-On 14 February, Kovačić made his European debut before the home crowd at San Siro in UEFA Europa League match against CFR Cluj.
+On 31 January 2013, Kovačić agreed to a transfer to Serie A club Inter Milan.
+The deal was worth €15 million in total, with €11 million paid immediately and €4 million if Inter were to qualify for the Champions League.
+He made his Inter Milan debut three days later on 3 February, coming on as a half-time substitute in a 2012–13 Serie A match against Siena.
+On 14 February, Kovačić made his European debut before the home crowd at San Siro in a 2012–13 UEFA Europa League match against CFR Cluj.
 He provided the winning assist for Rodrigo Palacio, who made it 2–0 for Inter, impressing the crowd with his performance, and was given standing ovations while being substituted off in the 89th minute.
-He also played full 90 minutes in the 3–0 away win against CFR Cluj as Inter proceeded to the next round of the 2012–13 UEFA Europa League.

 Kovačić made his first domestic league start for Inter in the next round of Serie A in a 1–4 away loss against Fiorentina.
-In the round of 16 of the UEFA Europa League, Inter was drawn to play against Tottenham Hotspur.
+In the round of 16 of the Europa League, Inter was drawn to play against Tottenham Hotspur.
 After a 3–0 loss in London, Inter needed a 4–0 win in Milan to proceed to the next round.
 The match ended in a 4–1 win for Inter after the match went into extra time, with Kovačić playing as a starter.
 He impressed with his composure and playmaking ability, once again receiving ovations by the fans.
-Then-Inter manager Andrea Stramaccioni hailed his performances on several occasions, describing him as a "star for the future".
+Inter manager Andrea Stramaccioni hailed his performances on several occasions, describing him as a "star for the future".

 On 30 March, Kovačić was a starter in his first Derby d'Italia against Juventus at San Siro.
-The derby ended in a 1–2 win for Juventus, with Kovačić starting the action that resulted in Rodrigo Palacio's 1–1 equalizer.
+The derby ended in a 1–2 win for Juventus, with Kovačić starting the action that resulted in Rodrigo Palacio's 1–1 equaliser.
 Kovačić was a starter in Inter's next Serie A match, a 0–2 away win against Sampdoria, as well as in their surprising 3–4 loss to Atalanta at San Siro, where he provided an assist for Ricky Álvarez's goal.
 By the end of the second half of the season, he was a starter in all of the club's Serie A fixtures, as Inter finished in disappointing ninth place on the Serie A table.
 In May, he was given the "Gentleman Revelation of the Year" award, awarded by Inter fans.